-Findings from this evaluation will inform future work conducted by the VPD Surveillance Unit and whether to include these alternative reporting methods in routine surveillance activities.

-Major Project Title: Differentiating vaccine-associated rash from wildtype measles infection during an outbreak of measles

-Major Project Description:
+Findings from this evaluation will inform future work conducted by the VPD Surveillance Unit and whether to include RHIO alerts as an alternative reporting method in routine surveillance activities.
+Major Project Title: Differentiating vaccine-associated rash from wildtype measles infection during an outbreak of measles Major Project Description:

 Measles is a highly contagious viral respiratory illness characterized by a maculopapular rash throughout the body, fever, and cough, coryza, and conjunctivitis.
 Severe complications of measles may include miscarriage, encephalitis, and death.
 Rapid time-intensive public health control measures are required following a measles exposure to prevent the spread of measles to other susceptible persons.
 Measles vaccination (MMR or MMRV vaccines in the US) is highly effective in preventing measles infection.
 However, approximately 5% of MMR vaccine recipients may develop a transient rash 7 to 10 days after vaccination.
 While vaccine-associated rash is generally mild and is not communicable to others, it may be difficult to distinguish from a true measles infection especially in an outbreak setting.
 Traditional diagnostic testing via polymerase chain reaction (PCR) and serology, cannot distinguish vaccine-associated rash from wildtype infection.
 Viral genotyping is required to distinguish the two but may take days to weeks to perform leaving public health officials to implement taxing control measures while awaiting results.
 In recent years a specific PCR test known as MeVA was introduced to rapidly detect vaccine-strain virus.
 Both genotyping and MeVA were utilized during a large 2018-2019 measles outbreak to triage cases with recent vaccination.
 This project will use surveillance data to assess differences between wildtype cases vs vaccine-associated rash.
 Criteria may include time since vaccination, prior vaccination status, severity of illness, known exposure, level of community transmission, and age.
 Information will be used to characterize potential predictors of vaccine-associated rash versus wildtype infection.
 Additionally, this project will describe the timeliness and predictive value of MeVA testing as compared to traditional genotyping.
 Given an expanding commercial testing landscape findings may inform the utility and importance of MeVA testing at local public health laboratories.

-Major Project Objectives:
+Infectious Diseases - Host Site Description New York City Department of Health and Mental Hygiene Major Project Objectives: